pagopa/rtd-ms-transaction-filter/README.md

 _java.lang.IllegalArgumentException: Could not resolve placeholder 'batchConfiguration.TokenPanFilterBatch.tokenPanFilter.tokenPanLogsPath' in value "${batchConfiguration.TokenPanFilterBatch.tokenPanFilter.tokenPanLogsPath}"_

-This error means a configuration property is missing from your application.yml config file, include the property, you can set the value of the property _batchConfiguration.TokenPanFilterBatch.transactionFilter.transactionLogsPath_
+This error means a configuration property is missing from your application.yml config file, include the property, you can set the same value of the property _batchConfiguration.TokenPanFilterBatch.transactionFilter.transactionLogsPath_